15 Ideas to Level Up Your Dynamics 365 CRM System

 Another approach is to use business rules that dynamically show or hide specific fields based on user inputs.
 For example, additional fields may be shown on a lead form depending on the lead type (e.g., new customer vs. existing customer), prompting sellers to capture more information.

-Seek User Feedback
+2. Seek User Feedback

 Use feedback to identify and improve areas in your system.
 This could include making forms more intuitive, customising workflows or creating new dashboards.

-Use Copilot with Dynamics 365
+3. Use Copilot with Dynamics 365

-We are excited about the productivity benefits Copilot provides, particularly in transforming the way people interact with CRM data and saving time.
-If you’re interested in understanding how your organisation can benefit but are unsure how to begin, we are here to help you on this journey.
+If you’re interested in understanding how your organisation can benefit but are unsure how to begin, we are here to help.

 Copilot for Sales AI assisted email example screenshot

-Simplify Data Entry
+4. Simplify Data Entry

 One solution is to enable people to update and access CRM data within Outlook.
-Copilot in Outlook facilitates this by providing insights from CRM records and simplifying the process of saving emails, updating Dynamics records, and creating contacts from messages.
-This improves information capture and saves time by avoiding switching between applications.
+Copilot in Outlook facilitates this by providing insights from your CRM records and simplifies the process of saving emails, updating Dynamics records, and creating contacts from messages.

 Within Dynamics 365, editable grids can enable users to make field changes quickly, reducing the need to open records from views.